 There is so much more that's wrong with this movie.
 Most notably, the scene where the werewolf falls in love with the baby.
 Yep.
 That is a thing that happens.
 Just when you thought the movie couldn't get any dumber, the werewolf falls in love with the baby.
 I need another drink.
 Hopefully we can get some fantasy or sci-fi movies that aren't completely terrible.

 The Amazing Spider-Man actually turned out much better than I thought it was going to be.
 If it hadn't been for that terribly long, drawn out ending, it probably would have gotten a higher rating.
 The way the quality of the writing changed so frequently throughout the film was weird though.
+Some scenes, the dialog would be fine, sometimes even good.
+Then a scene would come and ruin all of that with ham-fisted, embarrassing monologues.
 It's like they had two teams of writers.
-One that was interested in developing characters and telling a good story, and one that had to be told the paper was for writing on, not eating.
+One that wa

 These kinds of movies are hard to rate.
 Resident Evil: Retribution is a bad movie.
 It's too bad to receive a "Ceiling Cat Approves," but too fun to be called either "Meh," or "Ebil."
 This movie gets our first "Basement Cat Approves," specifically designed for movies that are truly bad, but that's why we like them.